xamarin/AndroidX/README.md

 **Mac**:
 ```
-sh build.sh -target libs
+sh build.sh --target libs
 ```

 **Windows (experimental support only)**:

 ***NOTE:*** Windows build support is still experimental.
-You may need to first build the `externals` target, then open the `GooglePlayServices.sln` in Visual Studio, rebuild it, build the `clean` target, and then continue on normally building whichever targets you like.
+You may need to first build the `externals` target, then open the `AndroidSupport.sln` in Visual Studio, rebuild it, build the `clean` target, and then continue on normally building whichever targets you like.
 This will ensure the appropriate files are downloaded and cached in your user's AppData folder.

 ```
 powershell .\build.ps1 -Target libs